Vihanga331/Parellax/README.md

 # Learn Parellax Scrolling and css.

 1. All Images Are Made by myself.
-2. this html page maked to lear css.html javasript.
+2. this html page maked to learn css html javasript.

 ## About me